marko-knoebl/slides/sections/python-data-science-2-pandas/45-pandas-examples-en.md

 Daily Exchange rates between USD and other countries

-We will read exchange data - transform it so it only contains data for EUR-USD exchange rates and turn the dates into the index
+We will read exchange rate data, transform it so it only contains data for EUR-USD exchange rates and use the dates as the index

 ## Exchange rates